FenrisAureus/tumblr-death-bot/README.md

 ## License:

-do whatever the fuck you want with this, just credit me in the bio @allie-anarchist
+do whatever the fuck you want with this, just credit me in the bio as @allie-anarchist

 ---